Egel region

 Eger Castle

-Eger Castle is one of the most famous buildings in Hungary and a popular attraction in the Eger region.
+Eger Castle (Egri Vár) is one of the most famous buildings in Hungary and a renowned attraction in the Eger region.
 In the 16th century, Eger Castle was one of the main fortresses of the Kingdom of Hungary.
-In 1552, the famous general István Dobó, commanding over 2000 soldiers, successfully repelled the Turkish army, which was nearly 30 times larger in number.
-This glorious battle, where 2000 faced 60,000, is considered a miracle in Hungarian history and made them eternal heroes in Hungary.
-Eger Castle, as a result, became an immortal legend.
-Inside Eger Castle, there is a two-story tower, which served as the headquarters for István Dobó's successful campaign.
-One side of the tower faces the interior of the castle, while the other side overlooks the surrounding fields.
+In 1552, the famous commander István Dobó led over 2,000 soldiers to successfully repel a Turkish army nearly 30 times their number.
+This glorious battle of 2,000 against 60,000 is considered a miracle in Hungarian history, making them eternal heroes of Hungary, and turning Eger Castle into an immortal legend.
+Inside Eger Castle, there is a two-story building that served as István's command center for planning the victory.
+One side of this building faces the interior of the castle, while the other side overlooks the fields outside.

-Esztergom Square is named after the military leader István Dobó in the defense war.
-After its reconstruction in 2014, it has become the main leisure and relaxation destination for local residents, surrounded by the town hall, the great monastery, and the commercial street.
-Small performances are regularly held in the center of the square, attracting many residents to come and watch.
-Despite being the tourism off-season, it remains popular here, with residents gathering in groups to chat and socialize.
-We felt the friendly gazes of the residents while being here.
+István Square is named after István Dobó, a general of the defensive battle.
+After its reconstruction in 2014, it became a major leisure and relaxation spot for local residents, surrounded by the town hall, a large monastery, and a commercial street.
+The square's center regularly hosts small performances, attracting many residents to watch.
+Despite being the off-season for tourism, the area remains popular, with residents gathering in small groups to chat.
+We received friendly glances from the residents here.

-Fatelep Station is the starting point for narrow gauge trains.
-Trains depart every hour and travel along Hungary's steepest non-rack railway.
-Along the way, you pass through Szalajka fishpond, where you might be lucky enough to see playful trout.
-The endpoint is the Gloriett clearing, which leads to the Szalajka Valley and is perfect for picnics.
-You can also try local cuisine, including trout dishes.
-In Szilvásvárad, you can visit the highly valuable Lipizzaner horse stud, a nationally protected breed of Hungarian horses.
+Fatelep Station is the starting point for the narrow-gauge train, which departs once an hour and travels along Hungary's steepest cogless railway.
+The journey passes through the Szalajka fish ponds, where you might be lucky enough to see playful trout.
+The final stop is the Gloriett forest clearing, which leads to the Szalajka Valley, an ideal spot for picnics.
+You can try local delicacies featuring trout dishes.
+In Szilvásvárad, you can visit the nationally protected Lipizzaner horse stud farm, which holds significant genetic value for these Hungarian horse breeds.